 Let’s face it -- it can be difficult to pack for a weekend getaway to the beach.
 Packing to move to a new country for several months to several years to teach abroad seems like an incredible challenge.
 Before you even get to your new home country, you may feel a bit paralyzed by the fear of what you'll pack -- and what you'll inevitably forget.

-Packing is the art of balancing between need and want, as in wanting to bring every hair care product or that massive collection of DVDs, but figuring out what you actually need and will benefit you greatest while being abroad will help ease any fears about packing.
+Packing is the art of balancing between need and want, as in you want to bring every hair care product or your massive collection of DVDs, but figuring out what you actually need and will benefit you greatest while being abroad will help ease any fears about packing.

 Fill your suitcase with items significant to who you are and where you are from to better show your new students about your life, culture, and interests in your home country.

 Follow the rule of thumb that less is more and pack no more than you’ll be able to navigate through the airport on your own.
 Remember that there are stores overseas as well, so if you forget a necessary item you’ll likely be able to find it -- or at least a similar brand/version -- in your new home.

 Fear #2.
 You'll Be Terrible at Classroom Management